 Additional Financial Aid and Deadlines for Financial Aid

-The Office of Student Financial Services offers financial assistance in the form of gift aid, which includes grants and scholarships, and self-help aid, which includes student employment programs and long-term loans.
+The Office of Financial Aid offers financial assistance in the form of gift aid, which includes grants and scholarships, and self-help aid, which includes student employment programs and long-term loans.
 To apply for these programs, all applicants are encouraged to complete the Free Application for Federal Student Aid (FAFSA).
-More information about these programs and deadlines for filing the FAFSA are published by Student Financial Services.
-Information is also available by mail from The University of Texas at Austin, Office of Student Financial Services, P O Box 7758, Austin TX 78713-7758.
+More information about these programs and deadlines for filing the FAFSA are published by the Office of Financial Aid.
+Information is also available by mail from Office of Financial Aid, The University of Texas at Austin, 100 West Dean Keeton Street, E3700, Austin, TX 78712-1712.

 Individual graduate programs may also offer financial assistance to their students.
 For more information about these programs and deadlines for applying to them, applicants should contact the graduate program of interest.
 Financial aid decisions are made soon after program application deadlines, and applicants whose materials have not been received may not be given full consideration.